 When Should I Suspect That My Baby Is Not On Track Linguistically?

-If your baby does not pay attention to music, loud sounds, or looks in the direction of your voice in the first three months, tell your pediatrician right away.
+If your baby does not pay attention to music, loud sounds, or look in the direction of your voice in the first three months, tell your pediatrician right away.
 It's possible your baby has a hearing problem, which will affect her language development.

 If your baby is not babbling much by six to eight months old (many babies at this stage babble with p, b, and m), let your pediatrician know.
 Not every baby develops at the same pace, but keeping your pediatrician in the loop is wise.